PyMVPA/PyMVPA/doc/source/classifiers.rst

 subclasses:

 :class:`~mvpa.clfs.meta.BinaryClassifier`
-    maps a set of labels into two categories (+1 and -1)
+    maps a set of targets into two categories (+1 and -1)

 :class:`~mvpa.clfs.meta.MappedClassifier`
     uses a mapper on input data prior to training/testing